 In the aftermath of World War II, "Western World" took on a new political definition: It was used to describe countries that had democratic, capitalist governments and were aligned alongside the United States, France, and the United Kingdom.
 Also referred to as "First World countries" or the "Cold War West," this group of nations stood in contrast to the Second World countries of the U.S.S.R.-led communist Soviet bloc.

-The third definition is the economic definition, known as the Rich West.
-This is a narrower definition that includes European-settled countries with GDPs per capita over US$10,000.
-This does not include many Central and South American countries included in the other definitions but includes former communist countries that were excluded from the political definition.
+One lesser-known modern variation of the Western World is the "Rich West," which is specifically used when discussing and comparing national economies.
+By this definition, Western World includes European-settled countries with GDPs per capita higher than US$10,000.
+This threshold excludes many Central and South American countries included in the other definitions but includes several former communist countries that were not part of the Cold War West.

 The modern meaning of the Western World (the Latin West)

 Today, the most widely used definition of the Western World, also known as the "Latin West," is based entirely on culture rather than geography.
 In this usage, Western World refers to all of the countries of Western Europe, as well as those countries shaped by Western European culture.
 For example, countries such as the United States and Australia, which were once British colonies and which adopted Western European Christianity (Catholic and Protestant churches), which use the Latin alphabet, and whose populations include many people descended from European colonists.